 For derivatives designated as hedging the exposure to variable cash flows of a forecasted transaction, the effective portion of the derivative's gain or loss is initially reported as a component of other comprehensive income.
-Gains and losses of cash flow hedges included in other comprehensive income are reclassified into earnings in the same period or periods during which the related asset or liability affects earnings.
+Gains and losses of cash flow hedges included in other comprehensive income are reclassified into earnings in the same period or periods during which the hedged cash flows affects earnings.